jjahanzebb/rn-blogs-app-ror-api/README.md

 Simple React Native application with API on Ruby on Rails.

+- Expo
+- TypeScript
-(Expo, TypeScript, Ruby on Rails)
+- Ruby on Rails